ALERT! How you can volunteer to help protect your community

 ALERT members will work closely with Full-Time and/or Reserve Police Officers in the event they are deployed after a disaster.
 The Basic ALERT volunteer (see below) will have no law enforcement powers other than those available to all citizens.
 All ALERT members will be provided with uniform apparel and equipment to be worn during training drills and for either emergency or non-emergency deployments.
 The ALERT volunteer will only need to supply themselves with specified pants and boots.

-Two Ways to Become an ALERT volunteer:
+How to Become an ALERT volunteer:

 Background Check and Credentialing